-Golf Clash chooses your opponents based on the opponent with the closest trophy count.
+Golf Clash chooses your opponents based on the opponent with the closest trophy count to your recent highest trophy count.
 So, you may end up playing opponents of different ranks.
 Your opponent may or may not have a profile picture (enabled using Facebook).
 Below the profile picture, the top banner shows the golfer's trophy count and their rank, such as green for Rookie, blue for Professional, and gold for Expert.

 This web page provides these major sections: